Fae Patricia Wakley

 My mother was a free spirit.
 She had confidence and skills.
 She was a safe driver but had rather a heavy foot.
 She tells a story of the time she was driving dad’s car way over the speed limit from Woodburn back to the shipyard.
 She had a moment of reflection and lost control and launched the vehicle off the road, over an embankment, through the air and landed in the middle of the Richmond River.
 A sight one can only imagine.
 The car was a right off.
 It was dragged out of the river and trailered back up to the shipyard.

-It was long before Bill proposed to Fae and soon after they got married.
+It was not long before Bill proposed to Fae and soon after they got married.

 Settling in to their new life together, my father found out his wife could type sixty to eighty words per minute.
 She did after all work as a secretary for a solicitor in Lismore.
 He soon had her working for the shipyard as his secretary typing letters and paying the accounts and wages.
 Of course, being his wife, he did not have to pay her.
 This provided my father with a considerable advantage and freedom to manage the business.
 He could travel to Sydney anytime he needed, and out on site to projects.
 He could even travel overseas if necessary to secure work.
 It worked a dream for him, and it all worked well for the success of the business.
 It was not long however, before my mother fell pregnant.
 She was to have three children over the next six years, each two years apart.
 My sister Keryn was born first in 1957.
 Followed by Peter in 1959 and then me in 1961.